PhD, 2010, Stanford University

 "Climate Visualizations as Cultural Objects."
 Solicited for Teaching Climate Change in Literary and Cultural Studies.
 Eds.
 Shane Hall, Stephanie LeMenager, and Stephen Siperstein.
 Routledge.

-"Ecosystems."
-Solicited for American Literature in Transition: 1990-1999.
+"Ecosystem."
+Solicited for American Literature in Transition: 1990-2000.
 Ed.
 Stephen Burn.
 Cambridge University Press.

 The Architecture of Ideas: A Reader (under contract with Oxford University Press)